 The kidneys comprise 85% water.
 Like the liver, the kidneys are a cleaning organ.
 The kidneys act as a filter.
 They rid the body of waste and return vitamins, amino acids, glucose, and hormones into the bloodstream.

-Many organs make up the digestive system, including the mouth, stomach, and intestines.
+Many organs comprise the digestive system, including the mouth, stomach, and intestines.
 It accounts for 10% of your metabolism and 1.7% of your body weight.
 The digestive system comprises 75% water.
 It handles the intake and breakdown of food and drinks for energy.

 The muscles are the most prominent part of a healthy metabolism.
 It accounts for 20% of your metabolism and 40% of your body weight.

 The muscles comprise 75% water.
-Many people believe they are the key to healthy metabolism and offer the best solution for weight loss.
+Many believe they are the key to healthy metabolism and offer the best solution for weight loss.
 This is not true.
-While you need them to burn fat, they only account for 20% of your metabolism and stop burning energy right after or soon after you don’t use them.
+While you need them to burn fat, they only account for 20% of your metabolism and stop burning energy immediately after you don’t use them.

 The other organs, while many, play a significant role in healthy metabolism.
 They account for 16% of your metabolism and 31% of your body weight.

 One of the most important of these organisms is the lungs.
 The lungs comprise 90% water.
 They play a crucial role in burning fat.
 It takes 3 pounds of oxygen to burn one pound of fat.
-The byproduct to burn a pound of fat is almost 3 pounds of carbon dioxide and one pound of water.
+The byproduct of burning fat is almost 3 pounds of carbon dioxide and one pound of water.
 Oxygen and carbon dioxide are required to burn fat.
 The skin and bones are other essential organs and comprise 64% and 30% water.

 Fat mass is the most undesirable part of a healthy metabolism.